jonathankaula/Linux-Structure/README.md

 # Linux-Structure

 ## Philosophy
-a.
-Everything is a file
+1. Everything is a file
-b.
-Small, single-purpose programs
+2. Small, single-purpose programs
-c.
-Ability to chain programs together to perform complex tasks
+3. Ability to chain programs together to perform complex tasks
-d.
-Avoid captive user interfaces
+4. Avoid captive user interfaces
-e.
-Configuration data stored in a text file
+5. Configuration data stored in a text file

 ## Components
 a.
 Bootloader